LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

-"Electoral geographies, multi-level politics and ideology: New data sets to explore the role of ideology in multi-level politics", together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser
+_title hidden for review_, together with Daniel Felipe Saldivia Gonzatti, Leonce Röth and André Kaiser, _currently under review with the BJPS_

 "Optimized Dictionaries - A Semi-Automated Workflow of Concept Identification in Text-Data", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth